Dr Liane Hubbins

 I offer therapy to people encountering the following difficulties (although this list is not exhaustive): anxiety, phobias, panic, health anxiety, social anxiety, stress, depression, low mood, anger, feelings of shame, low self esteem, identity issues, bereavement, trauma, ‘feeling stuck’, feeling unfulfilled and dissatisfied with life, repeating unwanted patterns, relationship difficulties, and difficulties at work.
 I specialise in working with people who are adjusting to health and neurological conditions such as chronic fatigue syndrome, chronic pain, diabetes, brain injury, and progressive neurological conditions.

 I have completed doctoral level training in a range of different psychological therapies and extensive post doctoral continued professional development.
-I have undertaken training in cognitive behaviour therapy, narrative therapy, acceptance and commitment therapy, neuropsychology, and health psychology.
+I have undertaken training in cognitive behaviour therapy, EMDR, narrative therapy, acceptance and commitment therapy, neuropsychology, and health psychology.
 I also draw on person centred, systemic, and psychodynamic approaches.
 I am happy to provide more information about these therapies on request.
 I maintain up to date knowledge of psychological research, and national and professional guidelines.
 I use this knowledge to offer an evidence informed and effective approach which is tailored to meet the individual needs of the person that I am working with.